 My students have learned ZEMAX and SolidWorks 3D CAD/CAM design tools,

 printed parts from those directly on our lab's large volume 3D printer,

 programmed servo motors, and designed/built surface-mount circuit boards,

-among other technical activities.
+among other technical activities to support spectrograph modifications.

 spectrometers to analyze and model gas and stellar velocity fields, and

 We've worked on numerical simulations of starburst outflows as

 part of a NASA-funded Herschel space Observatory program,